EPAM-JS-Competency-center/azure-development-course-initial/docs/04-integration-with-nosql-database/08-task.md

     description: ‘This product ...’
   }
 ```
-4. Integrate the `getProductsById` Azure Function to return via `GET /products/{productId}` a single product from the database.
+4. Integrate the `http-get-product-by-id` Azure Function to return via `GET /products/{productId}` a single product from the database.

 ## Task 4.3

-1. Create an Azure function called `createProduct` will be triggered by the HTTP POST method.
+1. Create an Azure function called `http-post-product` will be triggered by the HTTP POST method.
 2. The requested URL should be `/products`.
 3. Implement its logic so it will be creating a new item in a Products container.
+4. Integrate the endpoint on the Front-end application

 ## Task 4.4